MrR0807/Notes/understanding-parquet-file.md

 ]
 ```

-However,  nested types in columnar formats were not
+Nested types before Google's Dremel  in columnar formats were not